fjames86/flisp/README.md

 * Standard operators are: define, defmacro, set!, quote, quasiquote, unquote, unquote-splicing, begin, if, let, lambda

-* A reasonably large set of built-in procedures written in C. These are bundled with library, but don't necessarily have to be loaded into the image.
+* A reasonably complete set of built-in procedures written in C. These are bundled with library and get loaded into the image.

 * First class data types: (signed fixed precision) integer, double, arrays, hash tables, symbols, strings, procedures and closures (lambda expressions).

-* Unfortunately tail-call optimisation is currently not implemented (and probably won't be either ... you are warned!)
+* Unfortunately tail-call optimisation is currently not implemented (and probably won't be either ... you have been warned!)

-* The kernel is subtly broken in several ways...
+* The flisp-os kernel is subtly broken in several ways...

 Build instructions
 -------------------